jonathanwvd/awesome-industrial-datasets/datasets/Battery/Data-driven prediction of battery cycle life before capacity degradation/README.md

 - Associated Tasks: Regression
 - Size: 2.82GB , 1.8GB, 3.01GB

+This dataset, used in “Data-driven prediction of battery cycle life before capacity degradation”, consists of 124 commercial lithium-ion batteries cycled to failure under fast-charging conditions.x

 These lithium-ion phosphate (LFP)/graphite cells, manufactured by A123 Systems (APR18650M1A), were cycled in horizontal cylindrical fixtures on a 48-channel Arbin LBT potentiostat in a forced convection temperature chamber set to 30°C. The cells have a nominal capacity of 1.1 Ah and a nominal voltage of 3.3 V.

 ### Objective:
 The objective of this work is to optimize fast charging for lithium-ion batteries.
 As such, all cells in this dataset are charged with a one-step or two-step fast-charging policy.